 Things to see in Gandikota

-• The fort itself ( if you have lots of time )
+• The fort itself ( if you have lots of time as its quite big )

 • Charminar